 D. Waiver or alteration of consent process: Under some circumstances elements of consent disclosure may be waived by the IRB.
 Waivers may be granted for research involving concealment of the purpose of the research, withholding information about the procedures in the research, or use of a placebo.
-In order to be considered for a waiver or alteration of consent, the following conditions must be present: a) the research involves no more than minimal risk to the subjects; b) the waiver or alteration must not adversely affect the rights and welfare of the subjects; c) the research could not practicably be carried out without the waiver or alteration; and d) whenever appropriate, the subjects will be provided with additional pertinent information after participation; e) if the research involves identifiable private information or identifiable biospecimens this research could not be carried out practicably without using the information about the study, correct misconceptions, and provide opportunity for subjects to withdraw from participation.
+In order to be considered for a waiver or alteration of consent, the following conditions must be present: a) the research involves no more than minimal risk to the subjects; b) the waiver or alteration must not adversely affect the rights and welfare of the subjects; c) the research could not practicably be carried out without the waiver or alteration; and d) whenever appropriate, the subjects will be provided with additional pertinent information after participation.
+Where deception is involved, debriefing will be provided to fully disclose information about the study, correct misconceptions, and provide opportunity for subjects to withdraw from participation.